Frequently Asked Questions

 - Is EMDR Useful for Situations that Do Not Involve Trauma?

 - Will EMDR Effect my Memories?

 - Can EMDR Help with Memories?

-- The Description of EMDR Sounds Similiar to Hypnosis; Is it the Same Thing?
+- The Description of EMDR Sounds Similar to Hypnosis; Is it the Same Thing

 - What’s a Good Book that Can Give me a Sense of how EMDR works?

 What is psychotherapy?

 Psychotherapy is a process of growth, change, and healing.
 It takes place within a relationship where clients can express their entire selves, perspectives and feelings; learn to understand, and possibly change their emotional and behavioral responses; and/or increase their self-awareness.
 Psychotherapy can also help relieve emotional distress.
 Therapy produces changes in one’s life, but not because of advice the psychotherapist gives.
 Instead, this change occurs because of time together exploring emotions and thoughts; time spent candidly talking without judgment; and exchanging ideas about how to make things better.
 It is not a magic pill or a quick fix for problems.
 It can be a place for support and for finding new ways through life’s challenges, especially when the old familiar ways have failed to bring comfort or achieve the goals you desire.

 Therapy takes place within the context of a unique relationship.
 Within limits as proscribed by California law, everything that takes place within a therapy relationship is confidential.